Filler for eNews

 Law & Order

-SEMA-model legislation to create a vehicle registration classification for street rods and custom vehicles and provide for special license plates for these vehicles was approved by the Massachusetts Legislature’s Joint Transportation Committee.
-The chairman of the committee indicated that the bill will be fast-tracked through the process.
+SEMA-model legislation that would create a vehicle registration classification for street rods and custom vehicles and provide for special license plates for these vehicles was approved by the Michigan House of Representatives by an overwhelming 107–1 bipartisan vote.
+The bill must now be considered by the Michigan Senate Transportation Committee.

 The Tennessee State Senate has approved a version of SEMA-model legislation to create a vehicle registration and titling classification for custom vehicles.
 The House version of the bill is still currently pending in the House Transportation Committee and needs to be considered quickly in order to move for final approval.